docQodly/docs/docs/studio/pageLoaders/components/componentsBasics.md

 ## Adding Components

-Incorporating components into your webform is a straightforward process that involves **drag-and-drop** functionality.
+Incorporating components into your Page is a straightforward process that involves **drag-and-drop** functionality.
 Simply select a component and place it onto your working area or canvas.

-You have the flexibility to drop components directly onto the webform itself, as well as within other components that accept nested elements.
+You have the flexibility to drop components directly onto the Page itself, as well as within other components that accept nested elements.
 This versatility allows you to construct complex layouts and hierarchies by combining different components within one another.

 <img src={require('./img/addingComponents.gif').default} style={{borderRadius: '6px'}} />